Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 * i personally think fake news and disinformation are the same thing based on their definition.
 Misinformation seems to be an offshoot of a similar idea. they've arbitrarily defined it as intended to cause alarm above and beyond the intention to deceive/ spread lies.
 Not sure why there's a need for this definition. the intent to cause alarm/ sow distrusts is in my mind probably implicit with the general aim to spread lies.

+* The article is beginning to show it's biases despite